blindnet-io/blindnet.dev/docs/guides/managing_users_access.md

     $userToken = $blindnet->createUserToken($userId, $groupId);
     ```

+User tokens expire 12 hours after they have been created.

 ### Creating temporary tokens
 Temporary tokens are used to authenticate when [encrypting](./encrypt.md){target=_blank} the data.
 They contain the information to whom the data is being encrypted.